An Educational DIY Game Console

 Getting started with coding was never easier!

-You can code games for your Nibble in CircuitBlocks code editor similar to Scratch or Code.org that makes it easy for beginners to get into embedded programming.
+You can code games for your Nibble using CircuitBlocks code editor, similar to Scratch, or Code.org, which make learning embedded programming easy for beginners.

 Nibble has a build guide